UWMRO/uwmro.github.io/_pages/camera.md

 ### Things to Know
 The Camera Control software is under active development.
 At this time you should expect the following known issues:

-- Images display in JS9 zoomed in at first--remember to zoom out to see the entire field.
+- Images display zoomed in at first.
+Zoom out or zoom to fit to see the entire field.

+- Multiple tabs do work, but do not expect the camera to do two things at once.

+- Every image is saved in a data directory assessible on Sleipner at [http://localhost/data/ecam](http://localhost/data/ecam).

 ### Troubleshooting